A fictional Fighting Game

 - Psychic Powers: One side-effect of her heart magic.

 - Rose-Haired Sweetie: She's a friendly and laid-back person to all but Halo staff, and even to them she's not that nasty.
-Even to the "R-negades" as she calls Mint and Ken's crew.
+Even to the Walkers, who she even affectionately calls "R-negades".

 - Synchronization: Her attacks affect emotions and she can impart her mindset on the opponent.